Title and statement of responsibility area

 Scope and content

-This fonds contains Don Sprague's records of the organizing committee for the 1996 World Figure Skating Championships held in Edmonton.
-As chairman of the local organizing committee, Sprague's records include administrative and financial records, media information, promotional material, and event reports.
+This fonds contains Don Sprague's records of the organising committee for the 1996 World Figure Skating Championships held in Edmonton.
+As chairman of the local organising committee, Sprague's records include administrative and financial records, media information, promotional material, and event reports.
 This fonds also has artwork submitted for a World Figure Skating Championship logo contest, posters for the event, pennants from Japan, and the flags of Canada, Japan, Hokkaido, and the United States.

 Notes area